-Your optometrist will conduct a thorough eye examination.
+Your optometrist in Melbourne will conduct a thorough eye examination.
 Not only do we look at individual eyes for eye chart eye chart purposes but their interaction binocularly with body posture, balance and movement.
 This is because you do more with your eyes than look at one gaze position.
 We’re interested in the holistic behavioural tendencies of your eyes.
 These eye patterns are so linked with the rest of the body that they can have an effect on concentration, balance and even emotional processing.

 Once we have taken you through a comprehensive eye exam at our Docklands clinic, we will have all the information we need to advise you on the kind of lenses that will help your eyes.
 We may recommend Essilor glasses or even glasses with a prism lens.

 The prescription eyeglasses you’ll receive from Microprism Optics function according to behavioural optometry, which means they’re intended to improve your eyes’ cooperation with the rest of your body.
 Behavioural optometry is basically the physical therapy of eye medicine; it seeks to restore, retrain, rehabilitate and repair.
 Rather than relying purely on medicines and glasses, this kind of approach uses many exercises and muscle techniques to adjust the way patients use their eyes.
 Not only does this allow for less strained vision but it also often slows or even prevents further deterioration.
 In the same way an athlete’s leg can be restored to full functionality after major surgery with physical therapy, your eyes can slowly improve with behavioural optometry.